BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_13.md

 Pick up *TM74 Gyro Ball*.
 That's it for Route 10.

 A few more quick things to get on Terrial Island: head over to Oblitus Town via Route 7.
 Talk to the PokeFlute in Kelvin's house and the top and agree to buy it for $45000.
-Make your way back to the northern clearing of Route 10 if you completed the Yui's Ranch quest and use the flute to catch **Snorlax**!
+Make your way back to the northern clearing of the Honec Woods if you completed the Yui's Ranch quest and use the flute to catch **Snorlax**!

 Next, head over to Route 8.
 You can use Strength on the metal poles to knock off all the Pokemon on the wire, including new **Scyther** and **Hawlucha**!
 You'll want to catch two Scyther: one to keep, one for a quest.
 You can do this by exiting and reentering Route 8.